-Gov Mbah to set up multi-stakeholder Review Committee on Taxation
+Gov Mbah to set up multi-stakeholder review committee on taxation

 “The only thing we did, which is something we believe that is now being politicised, is that we displaced some entrenched interests because we have plugged the leakages we had in the system before now.
 Payments are now made directly to the state coffers.
 We now have e-payments.
 The era of people going to market with paper and harassing people like drivers and Keke to collect cash payments from them is gone.

-“Once you initiate programmes and policies like this, you will be displacing some entrenched intrests and be sure to know that they will fight back.
+“Once you initiate programmes and policies like this, you will be displacing some entrenched interests and be sure to know that they will fight back.
 They won’t just go down without fighting.

 “This falsehood is also narrated in such a way that if you have not done your own independent investigation, you will not know.
 You may be tempted to agree that the narrative is true.